open-telemetry/weaver/crates/weaver_forge/README.md

 Weaver Forge also incorporates a YAML/JSON processor compatible with JQ to preprocess resolved registries before they are processed by Jinja templates.
 This integration helps avoid complex logic within the templates.
-A set of specialized JQ filters is available to extract and organize attributes, metrics, spans, and events, making them directly usable by the templates.
+A set of specialized JQ filters is available to extract and organize attributes and metrics, making them directly usable by the templates.
 This allows template authors to focus on rendering rather than filtering, transforming, or ordering logic in Jinja.